M23 rebels advance as DRC gov’t offers $5m reward to capture rebel leaders

 The M23 armed group has pushed deeper into the Democratic Republic of Congo’s mineral-rich region after capturing the key cities of Goma and Bukavu – the capitals of North and South Kivu provinces, respectively – in recent weeks.

-Security sources have told Al Jazeera that the Rwanda-backed rebels had entered Nyabwindo village, about 100km (62 miles) north of Goma and located on the road leading to the strategic town of Walikale in North Kivu.
+Security sources have told Al Jazeera that the Rwanda-backed rebels had entered Nyabiondo village, about 100km (62 miles) north of Goma and located on the road leading to the strategic town of Walikale in North Kivu.

 Recommended Storieslist of 3 items